 Oxford Cultural Leaders Series

-New workshops inspired by our residential leadership programme.
+New events focussed on leadership, spun out from our residential leadership programme in partnership with the Said Business School.
 Planned events for 2016-2018 will include enabling innovation, entrepreneurial approaches to working and strategic planning.
 See previous events in this category.

 Access and Participation

 Understanding and engaging audiences, widening participation and enabling access.
 Planned events for 2016-2018 will look at Ethnographic Observation of the visitor experience and accessibility for disability.
 See previous events in this category.